marc-dantas/cuper/doc.md

 `Parser` is the class that does the pattern-match between expressions and values.
 Let's take a look at each method in this class.

 #### `(Parser).match(...)`
 This method is what does the checking.
-It accepts undefined arguments that represent an `Expression`(`*expr: Item`) and returns the `Result` class, which contains a `bool` saying if there was a match and a `list` with the captured values.
+It accepts a list of items that represent an `Expression` (`List[Item]`) and returns the `Result` class, which contains a `bool` saying if there was a match and a `list` with the captured values.

 **Definition**
 ```py